Legal Translation Services to Prevent Sexual Harassment in Schools

 * This law translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal situation.*

-Contact legal document translation service All Language Alliance, Inc. to obtain certified legal translation services in more than 100 foreign languages, including hard-to-find, rare and exotic foreign languages, such as Amharic, Mongolian, Nepali, Anuak, Bosnian, Persian, Romanian Tigrinya, Chinese, Burmese, Greek, Cantonese, French, Arabic, to enforce Title IX policies and prevent sexual harassment on college campuses.
+Contact legal document translation service All Language Alliance, Inc. to obtain certified legal translation services in more than 100 foreign languages, including hard-to-find, rare and exotic foreign languages, such as Amharic, Mongolian, Nepali, Anuak, Bosnian, Persian, Romanian Tigrinya, Chinese, Burmese, Greek, Cantonese, French, Tagalog, Arabic, to enforce Title IX policies and prevent sexual harassment on college campuses.
 We also provide legal interpreters in all foreign languages for Title IX investigators and coordinators, and for the Civil Rights Compliance Offices.